| || |

 Born and raised in Chicago, Lynda began her hunt for her ancestors during a trip to Ireland in the spring of 2014.
 Her ancestors are mostly Irish, with a bit of English thrown in.
 While she thought that should make the research easier, she’s found that all the men are John, Michael and Patrick, and the women are Mary, Bridget or Catherine!

 Lynda has a B.A. in art and has taught painting, drawing and design courses at private art schools and Columbia College in Chicago.
 Her work is in collections at Loyola University School of Dentistry, Walgreens and Chicago Mercantile Exchange.
-She currently works at Columbia College as part of an academic advising team in the Fashion Studies Department.
+She is currently an academic advisor at Columbia College in Chicago.

 | || |